Asian Journal of Occupational Therapy

 Reviews

-Reviews can deal with scientific topics either clinical or laboratory.
+Reviews can explore either clinical or laboratory topics.

 Brief reviews between 2,500 to 3,000 words excluding references, figures, photographs, and tables are particularly welcome.
 Longer reviews can be accepted when they were justified by its topics and comprehensiveness